C Soutine, Madeleine Castaing, 1929, Metrop NY

 When the Sydney exhibition ended, the paintings were loaned to the AGNSW, which agreed to take them for 5 months.
 But instead of displaying them, the trustees put the paintings in storage.
 Despite letters from hundreds of artists and gallery patrons, who begged to see the works, the trustees claimed that there was not enough space to display them.
 Such was the hostility to the AGNSW trustees that when one of them turned up at a public meeting, he was heckled by 200 artists.
 The gallery board was gobsmacked.

-The outbreak of WW2 meant that the collection, instead of being returned to its owners in Europe, remained in Australia for the duration of the war.
-Writing about the Herald exhibition in his book The Art of Australia, Robert Hughes noted: "A door had opened briefly.
+The outbreak of WW2 meant that the collection, instead of being returned to its European owners, remained in Australia for the duration of the war.
+Writing about this exhibition in his book The Art of Australia, Robert Hughes noted: "A door had opened briefly.
 But then it shut; the war broke out and, although the paintings could not be returned to Europe, they were kept in their crates until 1946."
 This wasn’t quite so.
 Most of the pictures from the exhibition remained available throughout the 7 years, 1939-46.
 Smaller versions of the show were mounted in Brisbane, Hobart and Launceston.
 And many of the works were eventually included in separate exhibitions at the NGV and AGNSW, in 1942 and 1943.

-The anti-modernists had won the battle.
-But the tide was definitely turning.
+The anti-modernists had won the battle but the tide was turning.
 Art 21 showed how Dali's Memory of the Child-Woman remained in Australia for several years, giving the continent an extended viewing of Dali’s brand of Surrealism.
 No viewer fainted; no critic foamed at the mouth.